Smart time tracking tools for high-performing us freelancers

 What changed after she saw the data:

-Three months later, she still worked roughly 90 hours per month.
-But her monthly revenue climbed to $8,200.
+Consequently, three months later, she still worked roughly 90 hours per month.
+However, her monthly revenue climbed to $8,200.
 Time tracking did not make her work more.
-It made her work smarter.
+Instead, it made her work smarter.

 Pick Toggl Track, Harvest, Clockify, or Timely.
 Do not overthink it.
-The important thing is usage, not perfection.
+Moreover, the important thing is usage, not perfection.

 Start with: